enterspeedhq/enterspeed-docs/docs/tutorials/creating-a-simple-site/3-designing-your-apis.md

 }'
 ```

-Now we tell our schema to look through all of our source entities and find the property called `originParentId`, which then should be `equal` to our `originId`.
+Now we tell our schema to look through all child source entities of the blog source entity.
+This will return all source entities with a property called `originParentId`, which then should be `equal` to our `originId`.
 We defined the `originParentId` in the Blog post source entities we ingested:

 ```shell title="Blog post #1 (ingest)"
 curl --location --request POST 'https://api.enterspeed.com/ingest/v2/2' \